OussamaMater/SecuriNets-ISI-Friendly-CTF-Web-Writeups/README.md

 ```

 Executing this command indeed returns the directory listing.
 We can proceed by passing `127.0.0.1; cat flag.php`, this will return the content of the file,  and you can read the flag by inspecting the page.

+## Remaining Challenges

+For the last three challenges, the author has provided a detailed write-up on solving them.
+You can find it [here](https://github.com/Raynskhiri/Writeup).